Academic Excellence

 Students taking summer school courses must do so at Catholic High School unless special permission has been granted by the Dean of Academics.
 Students attending summer school may not take summer P.E.

 Students who fail three or more subjects during the fall semester may be asked to leave St. Joseph's Academy.
 Students who fail more than four semesters cannot return to SJA the following school year or graduate from SJA.
+Students are not allowed to repeat a grade.

 Academic Letters and Bars

 Each fall, students who completed the previous school year at SJA with a cumulative grade point average of 3.5 or higher after two, four or six semesters will receive either an academic letter or academic bar.
 Students who attain a cumulative GPA of 3.5 will first receive an academic letter; students who maintain a cumulative GPA of 3.5 will then receive an academic bar.
 Qualifying students will be awarded at a ceremony at the beginning of the following academic school year.
-Graduating seniors receive special academic awards at Honors Convocation for their cumulative academic performance in lieu of an academic letter or bar.
+Graduating seniors receive special academic awards at Honors Convocation for their cumulative academic performance in lieu of an academic letter or bar. *Transfer students would not earn academic awards based on academics from their previous school but could earn an academic letter the following school year.*

 National Honor Society